dhellmann/pymotw/PyMOTW/warnings/index.rst

 Warnings are categorized using subclasses of the built-in exception class :class:`Warning`.
-Several standard values are :ref:`described in the documentation <exceptions-warnings>`, and you can add your own by subclassing from :class:`Warning` to create a new class.
+Several standard values are :ref:`described in the documentation <exceptions-warning>`, and you can add your own by subclassing from :class:`Warning` to create a new class.

 Messages are filtered using settings controlled through the